Samk13/invenio-subjects-nasa/README.md

 **Note**

 There is always a room for improvement in this package specially the performance feel free to drop a PR for that.
+TODO:
+- illuminate the step where we wrote the clean csv to disk and make use yield for each row
+- write more tests, etc

 ## Future Ideas

 - InvenioRDM doesn't have a way to update pre-existing subjects yet.
-Once there is one, for example we can illuminate the step where we wrote the clean csv to disk etc. this package should provide the functionality to update NASA terms.
+Once there is one, this package should provide the functionality to update NASA terms.